xolox/vim-notes/README.md

 #### The `xolox#misc#compat#check()` function

+Expects three arguments:

+1. The name of the Vim plug-in that is using the miscellaneous scripts
-Expects two arguments: The name of a Vim plug-in and the version of the miscellaneous scripts expected by the plug-in.
-When the active version of the miscellaneous scripts has a different version, this will raise an error message that explains what went wrong.
+2. The version of the Vim plug-in that is using the miscellaneous scripts
+3. The version of the miscellaneous scripts expected by the plug-in

+When the loaded version of the miscellaneous scripts is different from the version expected by the plug-in, this function will raise an error message that explains what went wrong.

 ### Tab completion for user defined commands